-Great CRM software makes it easy to build high-level dashboards so you can understand everything that’s happening within your organization at a glance, without asking IT to run technical reports.
+Great Legal CRM Software makes it easy to build high-level dashboards so you can understand everything that’s happening within your organization at a glance, without asking IT to run technical reports.

 You can even build custom dashboards for each member of your organization so they can see the numbers that matter most to them.

 For example, managing partners may need to see overall retainer revenue, firm-wide billable hours and growth quarter-over-quarter, while someone working in marketing will want to view email engagement metrics, advertising performance, etc.

 Managing every relationship, client, and contact in your organization through a series of email threads, spreadsheets, and individual software tools can lead to serious inefficiencies.

 Oftentimes these makeshift solutions require a lot of manual upkeep and management, whether it be fixing system errors and bugs, updating contact interactions and stages, or setting up timelines and action items.
 These manual admin tasks can add up!

 And with more and more manual work comes the risk of human error along the way—e.g., entering data incorrectly, or forgetting important deadlines.